Binw20/ML_Mixed_potential/README.md

 # ML_Mixed_potential

-Machine Learning Assisted Developing Sensitive Electrode Materials for Mixed Potential Type NO2 Gas Sensors
+This project is article‘Machine Learning Assisted Developing Sensitive Electrode Materials for Mixed Potential Type NO2 Gas Sensors ’related code to facilitate the readers to reproduce the related results.